Illinois Alcohol and Drug Use Statistics

-Drug and alcohol rehab in Illinois is averagely priced, with the state ranking as the 24th cheapest state for residential drug rehab.
+The cost of addiction treatment in Illinois is considered average, with the state ranking as the 24th cheapest for inpatient drug care.
 On average, you can expect to pay $1,704 for outpatient drug rehab, whereas a residential rehab will cost an average of $56,666.3 However, many different factors affect cost, including location, features, amenities, insurance coverage, financing options, length of stay, and beyond.

 How to Find Free Rehabs in Illinois

-If you have insurance, using it to pay for your alcohol or drug rehab in Illinois can help to reduce the cost of treatment.
+If you have insurance, using it to pay for rehab in Illinois can help to reduce the cost of treatment.
 According to the Affordable Care Act and the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008, health insurers and group health plans are required to cover mental health and substance use treatments just like other medical conditions.

 How to Finance Addiction Treatment in Illinois

 If you are unable to find a free rehab or you don’t have insurance to pay for private alcohol or drug rehab, there are alternatives available to you.
 These alternatives include faith-based organizations, non-profit-run alcohol and drug rehab programs, and/or government-funded rehab programs.
 There are also medical loans or clinic-specific financing that you may qualify for to help pay for the cost of drug or alcohol rehab.